Red Mosaic Guppy - Poecilia reticulata

 Feeding:

 Red Mosaic Guppies are easy-feeding omnivores.
-Offer quality flakes, micro pellets and livebearer granules as the staple diet.
-Supplement with frozen or live foods such as daphnia, brineshrimp, cyclops, mosquito larvae and finely chopped bloodworm.
-Include vegetable matter such as spirulina flakes, algae-based foods or blanched greens.
-FishBase records wild guppies feeding on zooplankton, small insects and detritus, so variety is useful.
+Offer quality flakes, micro pellets or small granules as the staple diet.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and finely chopped bloodworm.
+Include vegetable matter such as spirulina flakes, algae-based foods or blanched greens to support digestion and colour.

 Behaviour in the Aquarium: